bi-labor/es-mssql/docs/exercise1.md

 # Exercise 1: Get the starter solution

-1. Open the following URL to get your own repository: <https://classroom.github.com/a/e9QliRGi>
+1. Open the following URL and accept the assignment to get your own repository: <https://classroom.github.com/a/e9QliRGi>

 1. Wait for the repository creation to complete, then check out the repository.